frirasyidi/frirasyidi.github.io/_posts/2017-08-10-how-to-pick-the-right-fruits.md

 * **No defects**; inspect its looks.
 There should be no bruising, soft spots or cracks.
 * **Firm**; avoid taking apples that are soft, discolored, or easily indented when lightly pressed.
-* **Red or yellowish color**; most of the time, get the most red you can find.
+* **Shiny red or yellowish color**; most of the time, get the most red you can find.
 Find green and yellow for Granny Smith and Golden delicious apples.
 * **Pleasant aroma**; smell the apple.
 A good and fresh apple should have a pleasant aroma.

 ## Melon